 Using APIs not just is an addition to the bank’s appeal, but also enables customers to engage with financial data in advanced ways.
 It can form extra adhesiveness and brand loyalty, which further aids customer engagement and enhances customer satisfaction.

 Most of the banks permit limited and safe access to their core banking system for different third-party platforms to access data and perform banking functions.
 These actions include transactions, checking account information, balance query, etc. Here are a couple of case studies that showcase the power of APIs in the financial sector:

 The YES Bank came up with the YES Fintech Developer portal in November 2019.
 Its API sandbox includes more than 50 virtual APIs and is harmonized with the YES BANK’s strategy of keeping customers at the core and also envisaging and co-creating solutions.
 This strategy has enabled the bank to customize its digital solutions for its clients.

-YES-Fintech Developer improves the bank’s efforts in co-creating innovations with start-ups, fintechs, and the developer ecosystem to boost the customer experience.
-In fact Srijan helped in creating an API sandbox environment for developers, where they can experiment with their needs and get a look and feel of their applications, before building it for real.
+YES-Fintech Developer improves the bank’s efforts in co-creating innovations with start-ups, fintech, and the developer ecosystem to boost the customer experience.
+In fact, Srijan helped in creating an API sandbox environment for developers, where they can experiment with their needs and get a look and feel of their applications, before building them for real.

 API Platform Strategy for Productization

 A Majority of the financial institutions in today’s context have moved into the digital world.
 It means that all the core systems to run the day-to-day activities of the banks are already in place.
 To adopt the open banking standards and expose the core capabilities through APIs, one of the biggest challenges faced by the institutions is to identify each of the internal APIs and onboard it on an industry-standard API gateway such as APIGEE.

 The impact of automation means that any new APIs available on the internal systems can be productised on the API Gateway in a matter of hours as opposed to weeks it used to take earlier.